pixelated/puppet-pixelated/README.md

 Pixelated is built on top of LEAP, so in order to have a Pixelated Platform, you need to have a LEAP Platform.
 There are 2 ways of installing the Pixelated Platform:

 1. Setup your own ["Pixelated Provider"](https://github.com/pixelated-project/pixelated-platform#how-to-setup-your-own-pixelated-platform), which is a LEAP provider with the Pixelated Platform already setup on it (recommended), or
-2. Having an installation of a [LEAP provider](https://github.com/pixelated-project/pixelated-platform#installing-a-leap-provider) and adding the Pixelated Platform to it
+2. Have an existing installation of a [LEAP provider](https://github.com/pixelated-project/pixelated-platform#installing-a-leap-provider) and adding the Pixelated Platform to it

-## 1. Setup your own Pixelated Platform
+## 1. Set up your own Pixelated Platform

 If you don't already have a LEAP Provider that you want to turn into a Pixelated Provider, we provide a script that does all the configuration of the LEAP Platform and the Pixelated Platform.
 All you need to setup your own Pixelated Platform is root access to a debian wheezy box.